 • Voice complaints and recommend changes without being subject to coercion, discrimination, reprisal, or unreasonable interruption of care, treatment, and services.

-• Be informed about resources for resolving disputes and grievances.
-If your concerns are not resolved with EBCI Tribal Option, you may report them to the NCDHHS Department of Civil Rights.
+• Be informed about resources that resolve disputes and grievances.
+If your concerns are not resolved with the EBCI Tribal Option, you may report them to the NC DHHS.

 You have the right to:

-• An interpreter, translation services, or other forms of communication if you do not speak English or if you have trouble reading or hearing.
+• An interpreter, translation services, or other forms of communication if you do not speak English or have trouble reading, hearing, or communicating.

-• Present your concerns, receive spiritual care, and receive advice concerning ethical issues related to care, discharge planning, and money matters concerning care.
-You can also receive help with protection from abuse, discrimination, and neglect.
-You can report your concerns to your Primary Care Provider, your Care Manager, EBCI Tribal Option Member Services, or by visiting EBCI Tribal Option’s website.
+• Present your concerns, receive spiritual care, receive advice concerning ethical issues related to care, discharge planning, and money matters concerning care.

 • Provide correct and complete reports about your health.